How to make a play castle tutorial

 For the bag I will cut a rectangle that is 20″ by 15″

-For the draw bridge take a piece of Hot Fudge (brown) OLY*Fun that is double the length of the height of table (in my case 54 inches long) keeping the full width of the craft pack (20″)
+To make the drawbridge later, first take a piece of Hot Fudge (brown) OLY*Fun that is double the length of the height of table (in my case 54 inches long) keeping the full width of the craft pack (20″)

 For the play castle’s spires cut 4 rectangles that are 11 by 7 from the Slate (gray) Oly*Fun